dmbarbour/Sirea/README.md

 ### Behaviors as Dataflow Networks

 Behaviors are composed as dataflows across an open system.
 Abstractly, those dataflows are signals.
-For the concrete, installed behavior, those dataflows are signal updates (of type `SigUp`).
+For the concrete, installed behavior, those dataflows are signal updates.

 The simplest dataflow is linear and is appropriately called a "pipeline".
 The constructor for pipelines is `>>>`.
 This operator is from `Control.Category`, where `(>>>) = flip (.)`.
 Composition with `>>>` is associative, chainable, and models dataflow from left to right.
 This results in code that is relatively read and document with English.